DiscoverAtlanta.com homepage

 The skate park is a kid’s favorite on the Beltline.
 (Photo courtesy of Atlanta Beltline)

-Near the 10th Street entrance, you’ll find all that Piedmont Avenue has to offer: the expansive greens of the iconic park itself, Atlanta Botanical Garden and the popular Flying Biscuit Cafe.
-The Historic Fourth Ward Park, with the skatepark and an innovative playground, is another stellar attraction along that route.
+Near the 10th Street entrance to the Atlanta Beltline you’ll find all that Piedmont Avenue has to offer: the expansive greens of the iconic park itself, Atlanta Botanical Garden, and the popular Flying Biscuit Cafe.
+The Old Fourth Ward Park, with the skate park and an innovative playground, is another stellar attraction along that route.
 If you hop off at North Avenue, you’re smack-dab at Ponce City Market, where there are family-friendly eats, shops and — in case the kids haven’t reminded you yet — loads of rooftop fun at Skyline Park.

 Here is an easy-to-follow tour that you can take from Krog Street Market to Ponce City Market.